Our reach is nationwide

 Waukegan Public Schools

-FourPoint is working with principal supervisors and principals in Waukegan, IL, to support their development as instructional leaders.
-This includes developing a curricular framework, identifying and providing professional development opportunities, and providing regular coaching to support successful implementation by leaders and teachers across the district.
+Conducted a review to assess the extent to which it is leveraging principal supervisors to improve teaching and learning.
+Worked with principal supervisors and principals to support their development as instructional leaders.
+This included developing a curricular framework, identifying and providing professional development opportunities, and providing regular coaching to support successful implementation by leaders and teachers across the district.
+Provide coaching to the superintendent.

 Conducted a study of state-level educational governance for the state legislature.
 Focused on the relationship between the allocation of responsibilities and accountabilities and engaged stakeholders across the state in discussions of organizational structures that will enable strong leadership, clear guidance, and effective, timely support to schools and districts.